Hypersonic Acoustic Impulse Therapy

 Stem Cell Activation

-Recruits mesenchymal stem cells to the treatment site through SDF-1/CXCR4 signaling.
+Recruits natural stem cells to the treatment site to accelerate the repair of tendons and ligaments.
 [3]

 Anti-Inflammatory Shift

-Promotes Schwann cell proliferation and axonal regrowth for peripheral nerve recovery.
-[9]
+Promotes the regrowth of protective nerve coatings and axonal fibers for peripheral nerve recovery.
+[6]

 Frequently Asked Questions